Close Menu

 PALLIATIVE CARE

 Palliative care focuses on giving relief from symptoms.
 It also improves the quality of life for those with advanced anal cancer.
 This type of care focuses on helping you with your physical and mental health.
-For example, you may learn meditation skills or obtain emotional or spiritual support.
+For example, you may obtain emotional or spiritual support.
 You will want this type of support when you experience the changes with your body after dealing with anal cancer.

 WHEN RECOVERY IS NOT POSSIBLE